music-encoding/sibmei/Extensions.md

 ### Optional fields

-### `CustomSchemaUri`
+### `CustomSchemaLocation`

 By default, Sibmei writes schema validation processing instructions with the URL of the mei-CMN schema.
-A custom schema URI can be declared as `CustomSchemaUri`.
+A custom schema location can be declared as `CustomSchemaLocation`.
 If this field is `noSchema`, Sibelius will not write the validation processing instructions.

-See the examples for how to [declare a custom schema URI](./tree/develop/test/extension_specific_schema.plg) and how to [omit the processing instructions](./tree/develop/test/extension_test_omitting_schema.plg).
-Note that if multiple extensions are active and declare conflicting schema URIs, you will be notified and no processing instructions are written.
+See the examples for how to [declare a custom schema location](./tree/develop/test/extension_specific_schema.plg) and how to [omit the processing instructions](./tree/develop/test/extension_test_omitting_schema.plg).
+Note that if multiple extensions are active and declare conflicting schema locations, you will be notified and no processing instructions are written.

 ## API Dictionary